 Welcome to P&O Cruises.
 This website presents a main menu on the left hand side from where you can browse our cruises, and a toolbar menu at the top page with search, live chat, support, and profile settings.

-Picton is the Marlborough region’s second largest town and is only a 25-minute drive from Blenheim, making it the perfect base to experience both the Queen Charlotte Sound and the Marlborough wine region.
-The town has a rich historic past as a Maori settlement and fishing village and is now a haven for food, nature and art lovers with spectacular views and a relaxed atmosphere.
+Soak up the spectacular scenery and relaxed atmosphere of Picton, New Zealand on a tranquil P&O cruise.
+Famous for its wineries, Picton is the Marlborough region’s second largest town.
+It has a rich historic past as a Maori settlement and fishing village and is now a haven for food, nature and art lovers alike.

 2,928 (2006 census)

 Guest favourites, the most booked Shore Tours at this port

 Our handpicked Shore Tours are a must for any guest.

 If you don’t want to stray far from Picton simply enjoy some time relaxing on the foreshore, absorbing the tranquil surroundings, enjoying a local bush walk, visiting Ecoworld Aquarium or browsing through one of the town’s many galleries and gift shops.